hermogene2001/bsdo/README.md

 This is a production-ready starting point for your marketplace: clients, sellers, and admin.
 It includes role-based auth, product CRUD with **file uploads (stored on server, not URLs)**, simple chat, and an admin panel skeleton.

+**Important Database Update:** If you're upgrading from an earlier version, run `update_database_rtmp_invitation.php` to update your database schema with RTMP/HLS streaming support and invitation code functionality.

 ---

 ## 1) Folder Structure